 Prevent Service Shutdown from Device

-If this setting is selected, device users cannot stop the service for the
+If selected, device users cannot stop the service for the

 Microsoft, which also helps prevent the agent from being shut down.
 This feature requires the device to be running

 Windows 101709 or later or

 Kill Unsafe Running Processes and Their Sub Processes